Goldsmiths’ Foundation

 “Many of us associate Cornwall with surfing, ice cream and gorgeous beaches,” says Alison Tebbs, Project Manager of the First Words Together project.
 “But there are also huge amounts of poverty in the areas where tourists don’t go.”

-The Goldsmiths' Company Charity is delighted to announce the first four recipients of its new £10m Landmark Grants Programme – designed to accelerate skills development in the UK – Aston University Engineering Academy, National Literacy Trust, St Giles, and St. Paul’s Cathedral, who will each receive grants of £500,000 towards their projects.
+The Goldsmiths' Company Foundation is delighted to announce the first four recipients of its new £10m Landmark Grants Programme – designed to accelerate skills development in the UK – Aston University Engineering Academy, National Literacy Trust, St Giles, and St. Paul’s Cathedral, who will each receive grants of £500,000 towards their projects.

 "Story-Led Resilience™" is the unique practice adopted by Blackpool Grand's Tales Retold project, which sees children critically analyse theatre, to learn from the characters' own resilient traits.